jbjorge/diffx/angular/README.md

 These tags are highlighted with a color to make it easier to spot and are also clickable to filter by.

 ![setStateAsync preview](../assets/devtools-3.png)

+## Diffx compared to other state management libraries

 ## Credits and thanks